openedx/open-edx-proposals/oeps/best-practices/oep-0011-bp-FED-technology.rst

 .. _Use React and Redux:

-1. **Use React and Redux**
+#. **Use React**

-   **Rationale**: React should be used for building new UIs, as it is widely adopted by the community and strikes a balance between flexibility and feature richness.
-For state management of complex client-side interactions, Redux should be used.
-This library was chosen because it sees strong use in the React community, but is also flexible enough to be used in situations where a hybrid React/Backbone architecture exists.
+   **Rationale**: React must be used for building new UIs, as it is widely adopted by the community and strikes a balance between flexibility and feature richness.

    When building in existing Django server-rendered pages, one can use the react_render helper method to bridge to React.
 This bridge provides an easy way to pass data into a React component from Django via props.
 For more information about react_render see `ReactRender`_.

+#. **Use Redux**

+   For state management of complex client-side interactions, Redux must be used.
+This library was chosen because it sees strong use in the React community, but is also flexible enough to be used in situations where a hybrid React/Backbone architecture exists.

+#. **Use Jest and React-Testing-Library to test React components**

    We use `Jest`_ and `React-Testing-Library`_ to test React components.
    We are deprecating the `Enzyme`_ library.
    New tests must not use Enzyme, and any repositories planning to move to React 18 or newer need to replace Enzyme.
-See `Reasons for deprecating Enzyme`_.

-   Other modern frameworks considered for use included Polymer and Angular.
-See `Reasons for rejecting Angular`_  and `Reasons for rejecting Polymer`_ for an exploration of why these alternatives do not work as well as React for edX.

-2. **Target the latest standardised JavaScript version (ECMA-262)**
+#. **Target the latest standardised JavaScript version (ECMA-262)**

    **Rationale**: edX JavaScript should be written consistent with the latest ECMA-262 specification in order to ensure future support, the largest